Experienced Child Custody Family Law in Austin, Texas

-At Capps Law Firm, PLLC, our team of experienced family law professionals handles all types of custody, visitation and child support, including:
+At Capps Law Firm, PLLC, our team handles all types of custody, visitation and child support, including:

 - Contested custody disputes — We help parents establish their rights and duties toward their children and one another, establish possession schedules and set child support.
 We craft parenting plans that create the foundation for the process of decision-making and time with children for years to come.
 It’s important to get it right the first time.